by Thomas M. Truxes

 (c) Connecticut Explored Inc. SPRING 2010

-The quarter century before the out break of the American Revolution was the Golden Age of Smuggling in Connecticut.
-Prosperity there and else where in colonial America—where recurring economic hardship was a fact of life—depended on the vitality of markets and the free low of goods.
-Tariffs and other forms of trade regulation required under British law stifled the low of commerce and reduced real incomes.
+The quarter century before the outbreak of the American Revolution was the Golden Age of Smuggling in Connecticut.
+Prosperity there and elsewhere in colonial America—where recurring economic hardship was a fact of life—depended on the vitality of markets and the free flow of goods.
+Tariffs and other forms of trade regulation required under British law stifled the flow of commerce and reduced real incomes.

 Unlike its neighbors—New York, Massachusetts, and Rhode Island—Connecticut did not have a well-developed transatlantic trade of its own.
 Merchants in New London, New Haven, and other Connecticut ports did a thriving business in the West Indies and occasionally became involved in slaving voyages to West Africa.
 Only rarely did they send their own vessels to the British Isles or to the ports of continental Europe, preferring instead to work in partnership with trading houses in New York, Newport, and Boston.
 Even so, Connecticut figured prominently in the transatlantic trade of British America.
 Geography conspired with the colony’s political and legal structure to give Connecticut a crucial role in the movement of goods from the European continent to consumers in America.
 Most cargoes originated in the Dutch ports of Amsterdam and Rotterdam, the German free-port of Hamburg, or the port of Copenhagen in the Kingdom of Denmark.
 Such trade defied the British Parliament’s Acts of Trade and Navigation requiring that all European goods bound for colonial America be transshipped through ports in Great Britain.